-I am Serge Dmitrieff, currently postdoctoral scientist in the Cellular Architecture Group, EMBL Heidelberg.
+I am Serge Dmitrieff, currently postdoctoral scientist in the Cellular spatial organization group, Institut Jacques Monod (Paris).

 I studied biology as an undergraduate student, but I realized I wanted to learn theoretical tools in order to gain a quantitative understanding of life sciences.
 Upon entering École Normale Supérieure (Paris), I thus switched to theoretical physics.

 I used theoretical tools to study membrane trafficking in mammalian cells during my PhD in ESPCI, with Pierre Sens.